PiggyAwesome/useless/README.md

-Yo mamma so fat she sat on a rainbow and popped Skittles out
+Yo mamma is so fat when she fell in love, she broke it.